frollous/frollo-android-sdk/overview.md

 The Frollo Android SDK is broken down into multiple components that reflect the features on our APIs.
 At a high level the features are broken down as follows:

-- [Authentication](#authentication) - Login of the user and refreshing of access tokens to use the APIs
+* [Authentication](#authentication) - Login of the user and refreshing of access tokens to use the APIs
-- [User](#user) - Manages the user profile and creating user accounts (if supported)
+* [User](#user) - Manages the user profile and creating user accounts (if supported)
-- [Aggregation](#aggregation) - Everything to do with accounts and transactions is managed here including categorisation, tagging, merchants and linking accounts.
+* [Aggregation](#aggregation) - Everything to do with accounts and transactions is managed here including categorisation, tagging, merchants and linking accounts.
 Accounts can be aggregated from direct integration or aggregation partners
-- [Bills](#bills) - Tracking and detection of bills from the user's aggregated accounts
+* [Bills](#bills) - Tracking and detection of bills from the user's aggregated accounts
-- [Budget and Pay Day](#budget-and-pay-day) - Tracking of budgets against merchants, categories and buckets against a user's pay cycle
+* [Budget and Pay Day](#budget-and-pay-day) - Tracking of budgets against merchants, categories and buckets against a user's pay cycle
-- [Reports](#reports) - Reporting of spend (against budget if available) broken down into merchants, categories and buckets in various periods
+* [Reports](#reports) - Reporting of spend (against budget if available) broken down into merchants, categories and buckets in various periods
-- [Goals and Challenges](#goals-and-challenges) - Savings and debt repayment goals with challenges to reduce spend and reach these goals quicker
+* [Goals](#goals) - Savings and debt repayment goals with automatic tracking of payments
-- [Events](#events) - Triggering of events and sequences from user actions
+* [Events](#events) - Triggering of events and sequences from user actions
-- [Messages](#messages) - Nudges and other customisable messaging to inform the user and keep them on track
+* [Messages](#messages) - Nudges and other customisable messaging to inform the user and keep them on track
-- [Surveys](#surveys) - Questions and feedback from the user
+* [Surveys](#surveys) - Questions and feedback from the user

 ### Authentication